Current as of May 2018 | Download print version (in PDF)

 This exemption explicitly applies to grants and contributions, whether from domestic or foreign sources.
 The organizations are, however, required to pay tax on their activities “conducted for profit” regardless of the disposition of such income (Tax Code Section 30).

 NPOs must secure from the tax authority confirmatory rulings or certifications and/or revalidations of their tax-exempt status (Revenue Memorandum Order No. 20-2013 Sections 1 and 2).
-A tax exemption ruling shall be valid for a period of three years unless revoked or cancelled before the three years is completed (Revenue Memorandum Order No. 20-2013 Section 9) Exemptions shall be deemed revoked upon expiration of the three year ruling unless a renewal application is filed (Revenue Memorandum Order No. 20-2013 and Revenue Memorandum Order No. 28-2013 Section 10).
+A tax exemption ruling shall be valid for a period of three years unless revoked or cancelled before the three years is completed (Revenue Memorandum Order No. 20-2013 Section 9).
+Exemptions shall be deemed revoked upon expiration of the three year ruling unless a renewal application is filed (Revenue Memorandum Order No. 20-2013 and Revenue Memorandum Order No. 28-2013 Section 10).
+However, the absence of a valid, current, and subsisting tax exemption ruling will not necessarily operate to divest qualified entities of the tax exemption they are entitled to under Section 30 of the Tax Code.
+Educational institutions are not required to renew or revalidate their exemption certifications every three years (BIR Revenue Memorandum Order 44-2016).

-Corporations and individuals who derive income from a trade, business, or profession may deduct gifts, donations or contributions to accredited non-stock, non-profit corporations up to 5% of taxable income for corporate donors and 10% for individual donors (Revenue Regulation No. 13-98 Section 3(a)).
-“Income” refers to the donor’s income derived from a trade, business or profession as computed without the benefit of this deduction.
+Corporations and individuals who derive income from a trade, business, or profession may deduct gifts, donations, and contributions to accredited non-stock, non-profit corporations up to 5 percent of taxable income for corporate donors and 10 percent for individual donors (Revenue Regulation No. 13-98 Section 3(a)).
+“Income” refers to the donor’s income derived from a trade, business, or profession as computed without the benefit of this deduction.
 Donations to accredited NGOs, by contrast, can be deducted in full, subject to some limitations (Revenue Regulation No. 13-98 Section 3(b)).

-In addition to income tax, donations and gifts to accredited NPOs (and certain other entities) are also exempt from the donor’s tax, provided that not more than 30% of the donations and gifts for the taxable year are used by the accredited NPO for administrative expenses (Revenue Regulation No. 13-98 Section 3(c)).
+In addition to income tax, donations and gifts to accredited NPOs (and certain other entities) are also exempt from the donor’s tax, provided that a) not more than 30 percent of the donations and gifts for the taxable year are used by the accredited NPO for administrative expenses (Revenue Regulation No. 13-98 Section 3(c)); b) it does not pay dividends or compensation to trustees; and c) all income, whether fees, gifts, donations, subsidies, or other forms of philanthropy, are utilized towards the accomplishment and promotion of the purposes enumerated in the company’s incorporation papers (Sec 101, Tax Code as amended by RA10963).

-An organization regularly engaged in commercial or economic activities with gross sales (for sale of goods) or receipts (for sale of services) in excess of PHP 1,919,500 during any twelve-month period must register as a VAT taxpayer (Revenue Regulation 16-2011 Section 3, VAT-Exempt Transactions).
-The standard VAT rate is 12%.
+An organization regularly engaged in commercial or economic activities with annual gross sales (for sale of goods) or receipts (for sale of services) in excess of PHP 3 million is subject to the standard VAT rate of 12 percent (Tax Code, Section 109, as amended by RA 10693).

-Certain goods and services are exempted from VAT, including medical, dental, and hospital services, except those rendered by professionals; also exempt are educational services provided by private and government educational institutions (Tax Code Section 109(l) and (m), as amended; Revenue Regulation 16-2005 Section 4.109-1(g) and (h), VAT-Exempt Transactions).
+Certain goods and services are exempted from VAT, including medical, dental, and hospital services, except those rendered by professionals.
+Also exempt are educational services provided by private and government educational institutions (Tax Code Section 109(g) and (h) as amended by RA 10963, VAT-Exempt Transactions).

 Certain goods relevant to NPOs may be exempted from customs duties, including among others: